Student Prizes and Academic Awards

 The Stephen A. Barowsky Prize, established by friends of Stephen Barowsky and by the Barowsky family in recognition of exceptional leadership qualities, to a student who has completed the junior year.

-The Herbert Goodman Barrows Prizes were established by the Reverend William Barrows, A.M., Class of 1897, in memory of his son, for one or two seniors with the highest standing in, respectively, the Latin language and literature, and the Greek language and literature.
+The Herbert Goodman Barrows Prizes were established by the Rev. William Barrows, A.M., Class of 1897, in memory of his son, for one or two seniors with the highest standing in, respectively, the Latin language and literature, and the Greek language and literature.

 The William P. Boger Jr., M.D.
 Award was established in 2006 by William P. Boger Jr., M.D., Class of 1934, in memory of his parents, Ester Good Boger and William Pierce Boger, who, in the depth of the Depression, made so many personal sacrifices to make his education possible.
 The prize shall be awarded to an outstanding senior, who has indicated a desire to spend their career in medicine or the biological sciences.